 While it can be exciting to see a bear, it’s important to remember to not get close to them.
 You will often see visitors with their cars pulled over to take photos of bears.
 This is not safe.
 They may have their cubs nearby and can be very protective, so it’s best to maintain your distance.
 In general, bears like to avoid conflict and are usually calm.

-Essential Road Trip Items for a Vancouver to Banff Road Trip
+Packing List Vancouver to Banff Road Trip

 - Parks Canada Discovery Pass – This will get you unlimited admission for 12 months at over 80 parks across Canada.